freenas/freenas-docs/freenas_account.rst

 * :ref:`Users`: used to manage UNIX-style accounts on the FreeNAS® system.

-Each of these entries are described in more detail in this section.
+Each entry is described in more detail in this section.

 .. index:: Groups
 .. _Groups: